Skip to main content

 Yes, if you start with evidence you already have and add a small amount of direct research.
 Build from verifiable facts first, and leave gaps marked as unknown until you can validate them.
 If research access is the bottleneck, see How to Recruit for User Research Without Wasting Study Time.

-The provided sources define user personas as research-based profiles of a segment, but they do not provide a standard buyer-persona method.
+User personas are research-based profiles of a segment.
 If your project involves different decision and usage roles, document them separately and keep each claim tied to evidence.

-The provided sources do not define a standard "exclusionary persona" method.
-If you use one internally, treat it as a local screening tool and include only patterns you can document repeatedly with evidence.
+If you use an exclusionary persona internally, treat it as a local screening tool and include only patterns you can document repeatedly with evidence.

 Usually fewer than you think.
 Start with one profile for the segment you most want to serve, then add another only when research shows a clearly different segment with different needs or goals.
 If you cannot keep a profile current, it is overhead, not an asset.